navigation bar

 Reviewer's comments

 The Little Mo is a great whitewater river on the upper 8 miles, after which it flattens into a beautiful and scenic river with few challenges.
 The upside is the quality of the whitewater.
-The downside is the lack of liveries and shuttle services.
+The downside is the lack of liveries and shuttle services, but then the Little Mo is not really suited for recreational paddling - strong intermediate to advance whitewater skills and proper equipment are necessary to safely navigate the Little Mo.
 The remoteness of the area is a plus if you are prepared, and a minus if you are not.
 Access along the river is very limited, so plan accordingly.
 The Town of Langley, at the intersection of Highway 84 and Highway 369 a few miles east of the river is the nearest place to get supplies and assistance of any kind.

 Technical Data